-If one of your goals for the year is to be kinder to the earth, then this sustainable transport solution with an SFU connection needs to be on your radar.
+If one of your goals is to be kinder to the earth, then this sustainable transport solution with an SFU connection needs to be on your radar

 Q: What can go anywhere a bicycle can (with less effort), has three wheels, and will keep you dry while zipping around on a wet Vancouver day?

 A: The Veemo™, hitting local streets this year, brought to you by VeloMetro Mobility.